MikeMcQuaid/NightSkyLine/README.md

 NightSkyLine
 ============

-NightSkyLine is a readable HTML5 and CSS3 theme for Wordpress.
+NightSkyLine is a readable HTML5 and CSS3 theme for WordPress.

 It has the following features/goals: